datarobot/datarobot-user-models/tests/locust/README.md

 > Note: currently structured predict locustfile is hardcoded to be used.

 #### Running DRUM
-This is user's responsiblity to run DRUM and provide proper url address to Locust either in param `-H http://localhost:6788` or UI.
+This is user's responsibility to run DRUM and provide proper url address to Locust either in param `-H http://localhost:6788` or UI.
 It is recommended to run DRUM in a [public dropin environment](../../public_dropin_environments) docker container.
 These environments are enabled to run DRUM with:
 - single threaded Flask server
-- single worker uwsgi + nginx server
-- multi worker uwsgi + nginx server
+- multi process Flask server

 ### Empty unstructured model